mohyaz11/OptimumSetupBook/manuscript/MultiTenancyApps.md

 ## Tenant Tags

 Tenant tags are a way to group tenants.
 To support our scenarios we are going to create two tenant tag sets, one called `Release` and the other called `Custom Features`.
-Go to the Library -> Tenant Tag Sets page to configure tenant tags.
+Go to the **Library > Tenant Tag Sets** page to configure tenant tags.

 ![](images/multitenancyapp-tenanttags.png)